5l1v3r1/programming-short-notes/C-Shape.md

 ```

 ## Comments In C#
-* Code Which is Ignored my the Compiler (of C#), as is coded To Increase the readibilty of code
+* Code Which is Ignored my the Compiler (of C#), and is coded To Increase the readibilty of code

 #### Types :